w3f/research/docs/polkadot/index.md

 ![Messaging](images/messaging.png)

 Besides ensuring all the above properties for all parachain, a crucial element of Polkadot is that these state machines are able to affect each others state transitions.
-This is done via the [Inter-Chain Message Passing (ICMP) scheme](ICMP.md).
+This is done via the [Cross-Chain Message Passing (XCMP) scheme](XCMP.md).

 ### 3.6.
 Size